lyncasterc/instaclone/README.md

 - Searching for users.
 - Instant notifications and direct messaging with [Socket.io](https://socket.io/get-started/).
 ### To run on your machine:
-- clone this repo, then run `git checkout dev` to switch to the dev branch.
+- clone this repo, run `npm i`, then run `git checkout dev` to switch to the dev branch.
 - Run `cd frontend` to switch to the `frontend` directory.
 - run `npm run server:dev` to run the backend server.
 This also starts up an in-memory MongoDB server.
 - In a different terminal in the `frontend` directory, run `npm start.`